redismn/redismn/README.md

 # RedisExp - Simplified Redis client library.

-RedisExp is a Node.js library that simplifies interactions with RedisJSON and RediSearch.
-It provides an intuitive API for storing JSON documents, querying, atomic transactions, and advanced aggregations.(hset ,set ,zset,timeseries and bloom are currently developed by us)
+RedisExp is a Node.js library that simplifies interactions with Redis-Stack.
+It provides an intuitive API for storing documents, querying, atomic transactions, and advanced aggregations.currently fully supported fo json (every feature).(hset ,set ,zset,timeseries and bloom are currently developed by us)

 ## Features